|Born||in Sylacauga, Alabama, USA|

 |Died||in Honolulu, Hawaii, USA (immune system deficiencies)|

 Mini Bio (1)

-Tall, spade-jawed, hopelessly genial balladeer/actor Jim Nabors was born in James Thurston Nabors on June 12,1930, in Alabama and raised there, graduating from the University of Alabama.
-A typing clerk at the UN in his salad days, he eventually moved to Los Angeles due to his asthmatic condition and became a film cutter for NBC.
+Tall, spade-jawed, hopelessly genial balladeer/actor Jim Nabors was born in James Thurston Nabors on June 12, 1930 in Sylacauga, Alabama and raised there, graduating from the University of Alabama.
+A typing clerk at the United Nations in his salad days, he eventually moved to Los Angeles, California on account of his asthmatic condition and became a film cutter for NBC.

 On January 15, 2013, the 82-year-old Nabors made "coming out" news by marrying his life partner of 38 years, Stan Cadwallader, a retired Honolulu firefighter, at a Seattle hotel after Washington became a "same sex" marriage state a month earlier.
 The 87-year-old died of an immune disorder on November 30, 2017.

 - IMDb Mini Biography By: Gary Brumburgh / email@example.com

 |Spouse||Stanley Don Cadwallader (15 January 2013 - 30 November 2017) (his death)|